This is our review of the best large dog flaps with sensors in 2022.

 There’s also the matter of puppies.
 A simple mistake to make is to invest in an electronic pet flap which fits your dog when they are young, but which they will quickly outgrow.
 Puppies grow amazingly fast, which means you’ll soon find that the money you’ve spent on a flap or pet door really will go to waste.

 Therefore, in my opinion – and experience – be sure to take your dog’s potential size into account before you buy, as you will certainly do best to invest for the long term, not for a short term fix while your dog is a puppy!

 In the past, the idea of a pet door at all might have raised a few eyebrows with regard to security and draught control.
 However, thanks to smart sliding glass and the likes of the Petsafe Automatic Locking Door ranges, it’s now easier than ever to give your pets the freedom they deserve, all the while you are happy that your house is safe and secure!

-Ensure to take a look at the top pet door options listed above – and you may well find that you are an automatic dog door convert sooner than you think.
-Why stick with the same old doggie door systems when you can have a super safe model that automatically opens, and is well protected in extreme weather?
-For more cool dog products for around the home try this page.
+We hope the information in this article helped and be sure to take a look at the best dog doors and products listed above – and you may well find that you are an automatic dog door convert sooner than you think.
+Why stick with the same old doggie door systems when you can purchase a super safe model that automatically opens, and is well protected in extreme weather?